cbrnrd/JPaint/README.md

 ### TODO

-* Implement the ability to print
+[x] Implement the ability to print
+[ ] Add keyboard shortcuts to menu items